 A 400-billion parameter AI model.
 A single Mac Studio.
 13 minutes of analysis.
 No GPU cluster required.
-RAM makes this possible, and it changes everything about who can build with the world's most powerful AI models.
+RAM makes this possible, and it changes who can build with the world's most powerful AI models.

 The Apple Silicon Advantage